Spheres of Influence: Citizen Leadership Framework Defines What It Means to Be a Raven

 “WE HELP EACH OTHER GROW”

 Zach Skubic ’19, who plays trombone in the Upper School band, agreed, noting that the performing arts provide the perfect blend of leading self and leading with others.

 “Whether you’re playing a challenging solo by yourself or an easy part with a 72-piece ensemble,” he said, “you have to remain aware of your tone, your place in the music and your dynamics as well as what is happening around you and how others play their instruments.”

 Honors Choral Ensemble member Bek Campbell ’19 added,

 “I not only have to lead with my experience as a senior choir member but also listen to my fellow members and be open to critique when necessary.
 We help each other grow as singers.”

 Faculty also incorporate student leadership into their class structures.
 Section leaders like Bek, for example, make notations on scores, provide feedback to polish the group’s sound and even lead rehearsals with director Cameron Bolin.
-Pendergrass’s Band Council organizes student orientation, decorates for concerts and manages the department’s inventory of instruments.
+Ravenscroft’s Band Council organizes student orientation, decorates for concerts and manages the department’s inventory of instruments.